 d.
 Combined aggregate gradation.
 This specification is targeted for a combined aggregate gradation developed following the guidance presented in United States Air Force Engineering Technical Letter (ETL) 97-5: Proportioning Concrete Mixtures with Graded Aggregates for Rigid Airfield Pavements.
 Base the aggregate grading upon a combination of all the aggregates (coarse and fine) to be used for the mixture proportioning.
 Three aggregate sizes may be required to achieve an optimized combined gradation that will produce a workable concrete mixture for its intended use.
-Use aggregate grading upon a the produce of the mixture for its intended use.
-Use aggregate gradations that produce concrete mixtures with well-graded or optimized aggregate combinations.
+Use aggregate grading upon a that produce a gregate combination of the mixture for its intended use.
 The Contractor shall submit complete mixture information necessary to calculate the volumetric components of the mixture.
 The combined aggregate grading shall meet the following requirements: